minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

    yield DeclaredScanProfile(reference=ip_address.reference, level=2)

-Of course, when the normalizer id is not present in the whitelist, the yielded DeclaredScanProfiles are ignored.
+Of course, when the normalizer id is not present in the whitelist, the yielded scan profiles are ignored.

 Adding object-types